tanho63/tanho.ca/content/posts/2024-12-10_beginner-book/index.md

 free from the backlog and hope someone is inspired to pick it up!

-A similar idea has come up since then - the [SCORE project](https://scorenetwork.org/about.html) led by CMU's Stats and Data Science department project aims to provide case studies across all sports for learning statistics and data science, and has a set of modules already.
-I'm not sure if ~ learning to program in a given language is in the scope of the project - it seems to be very statistics-focused - but it could be an interesting parallel project if not...
+A similar idea has come up since then - the [SCORE project](https://scorenetwork.org/about.html) led by CMU's Stats and Data Science department aims to provide case studies across all sports for learning statistics and data science, and has a set of modules already.
+I'm not sure if ~ learning to program in a given language is in the scope of the project - it seems to be very statistics-focused - but it could otherwise be an interesting parallel project?